Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With Three Erasures

-We outline next the cyclic procedure for generating traces and removing ``interfering'' terms.
-Note that trace generation within each cycle works under the condition that $t$ is divisible by the characteristic of the fields $B$ and $F$, but no other constraints are needed.
+We outline next the cyclic procedure for generating the six target traces needed for the recovery of the three erased symbols, based on the newly introduced six checks.
+Note that the trace generation within each cycle works under the condition that $t$ is divisible by the characteristic of the fields $B$ and $F$, but no other constraints are needed.
 However, in order to ``trigger'' the cycles, i.e., in order to generate one of the traces in each cycle, we need to assume further that one of the three ratios listed in Theorem~\ref{thm:three_erasures} must belong to the kernel of the trace function.
 The whole repair process is illustrated in Fig.~\ref{fig:repair_cycle}.

 In Lemma~\ref{lem:cycle1} and Lemma~\ref{lem:cycle2} we establish the order in which traces are generated within each cycle.